 Magellan, CCBHO and Bucks, Chester, Delaware, and Montgomery Counties are interested in receiving proposals that describe extended acute care inpatient delivery systems and services for persons with mental health challenges in need of long-term inpatient care.
 The Extended Acute Care (EAC) inpatient level of care is intended to serve as diversion from placement at Wernersville State Hospital, or resource for discharge from acute care hospitals.
 This request is being made to increase inpatient psychiatric community alternatives as a result of the State closure of civil inpatient admissions at Norristown State Hospital in 2018.
 The subsequent allocation of six (6) civil beds at Wernersville State Hospital per each of the four (4) Southeast Region Suburban Counties has resulted in a significant reduction in long-term care access.
 In order to offset this reduction, the counties are seeking to increase community-based treatment options that will effectively meet the needs of individuals with complex psychiatric needs.
 In light of this, counties are trying to create best practice, recovery-oriented levels of care.
-Specifically, all proposals must be for a 20-bed hospital-based program affiliated with a medical institution.
-EAC should be part of the hospital and within the overall plan of the hospital's service delivery such that its primary function is not the delivery of mental health services.
-Respondents must ensure that no component part of their proposed program will meet the definition of an Institution for Mental Diseases (IMD), as IMDs are specifically excluded from eligibility.
+Specifically, all proposals must be for a 20-bed hospital-based program affiliated with a medical institution or a 15-bed Institution for Medical Disease (IMD) designated facility.
 All proposals must be geographically relevant to Bucks, Chester, Delaware, and Montgomery Counties, but not necessarily located in these counties.